CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

                 System.out.println(new String(body));
             }

-            // callback function, which is called when the upload is failed
+            // This method is called back on upload failure.
             @Override
             public void onFailure(Exception ex) {
                 if (ex instanceof WsClientException) {